 Lena Apler from Collector Bank was chosen as Chairwoman of Swefintech.

 One of the speakers at the meeting was Per Bolund, Swedish Minister for Financial Markets.
 Bolund said that he believes fintech can help making the entire financial sector better and more available by creating new funding opportunities such as crowdfunding and peer-to-peer lending.

 Bolund stated that he as well as the Swedish government wanted to continue to work in order for Sweden to maintain its position as a leading fintech country.
 He ended his speech by congratulating Swefintech on its foundation.

 Lena Apler (Chairwoman)

 Elisabeth Thand Ringqvist

 Chief Strategic Communications Officer and Head of Savings, Lendify

 Senior Associate, DLA Piper

 Swefintech is targeting companies which are mainly dealing with financial technology solutions.
-Elisabeth Thand Ringqvist estimates there are some 80 Swedish Fintech companies with 30 of them becoming members from the start.
-The membership fee is from 5000 to 80 000 SEK per year, depending on sales.
+Elisabeth Thand Ringqvist estimates there are around 80 Swedish Fintech companies with 30 of them becoming members from the start.
+The membership fee is from 5,000 SEK to 80,000 SEK per year.Read more